abalikhan/CV_ND/P2-Image_captioning/README.md

 ![header](images/readme.png)

-# Automatic Image Captioning
+# Image Captioning Project

-## Project Objective
+## Objective

-In this project, I'll create a neural network architecture consisting of both CNNs and LSTMs to automatically generate captions from images.
+In this project I utilize both CNNS and RNNS (LSTMs) for automatic image captioning.

 ## Getting the Files